-The carrying amounts of the trade accounts receivable, net of allowances for doubtful accounts, are their fair values.
-Please see Note 33 for information on the default risks in relation to trade accounts receivable.
+The carrying amounts of the trade accounts receivable, net of loss allowances, are their fair values.
+Please see Note 32 for information on the default risks in relation to trade accounts receivable.

 The Continental Group uses several programs for the sale of receivables.
 When the risks and rewards of receivables, in particular credit and default risks, have mostly not been transferred, the receivables are still recognized as assets in the statement of financial position.